d3fc/d3fc/packages/d3fc-chart/README.md

 <a name="cartesian_svgPlotArea" href="#cartesian_svgPlotArea">#</a> *cartesian*.**svgPlotArea**(*component*)
 <a name="cartesian_canvasPlotArea" href="#cartesian_canvasPlotArea">#</a> *cartesian*.**canvasPlotArea**(*component*)
+<a name="cartesian_webglPlotArea" href="#cartesian_webglPlotArea">#</a> *cartesian*.**webglPlotArea**(*component*)

 If *component* is specified, sets the component to render onto the SVG/canvas, and returns the Cartesian chart.
 If *component* is not specified, returns the existing component.

 For series that contain a very high number of data-points, rendering to canvas can reduce the rendering time and improve performance.
+Rendering to canvas using WebGL can offer even higher performance.
 For components that require user-interaction, rendering to SVG can simplify their implementation.

 <a name="cartesian_chartLabel" href="#cartesian_chartLabel">#</a> *cartesian*.**chartLabel**(*label*)
 <a name="cartesian_xLabel" href="#cartesian_xLabel">#</a> *cartesian*.**xLabel**(*label*)